 I’m excited to share this simple and delicious, protein and probiotic-rich soy yogurt recipe made in my Euro Cuisine yogurt maker (pictured below).
 I have actually found it quite easy to switch to non-dairy with substitutes like these.

-At 27 calories and 0 grams of fat, this will become your go-to for breakfast, dessert, and used as your primary base for your favorite creamy dressing and smoothies.
+At about 100 calories in one cup of Westsoy soy milk, this could become your go-to for breakfast, dessert, or as a base for your favorite creamy dressing.

-This recipe is so simple, useful and dynamic, it will reframe the way you think about meal prepping.
+This recipe is so simple, useful, and dynamic, that it will re-frame the way you think about meal prepping.

 Now, on to making this delightfully decadent dairy-free recipe.
 Homemade soy yogurt can end up being too thin so using cornstarch to make the yogurt thicker works well.
 Start with about 3 tablespoons and see if it’s to your liking.

 You’ll need to use a yogurt starter.
 I’ve used the Yogurmet brand that I purchased from the store, but you can also find several starters on Amazon.
 Once you heat up the soy milk, you’ll then add the starter, a little date, or maple syrup if you’re using unsweetened soy milk, and pour it into your container(s).
 It’s as easy as that!

 Now you’re ready to enjoy your homemade soy yogurt.
 Think about it in your oatmeal sprinkled with berries and a few nuts, in your smoothies or salad dressings or to top this homemade granola recipe.

 Take a look at a few more plant-based breakfast recipes: